www25-sustainableai/www25-sustainableai.github.io/index.md

 description: Workshop @ ACM Multimedia 2024
 ---

-**Welcome to The 1st Workshop on Efficiency, Security, and Generalization of Multimedia Foundation Models in ACM Multimedia 2024!**
+**Welcome to The 1st Workshop on Efficiency, Security, and Generalization of Multimedia Foundation Models at ACM Multimedia 2024!**

 ---